pdanpdan/vue-keyboard-trap/docs/index.md

   - title: Versatile
     details: Traps keyboard focus in component.
 Roving mode for complex content.
 Grid mode for 4 way focus change.
   - title: Vue3 and Vue2
-    details: Same directive works in Vue3 and Vue2.
+    details: Same directive and/or composable works in Vue3 and Vue2.
 No other dependencies.
   - title: A11y
     details: Add accessibility for keyboard navigation.
 ---